socomsystems/documentation/admin_manual/installation/source_installation.rst

 When you don't have access to the command line, for example at a web hosting or VMPS, an easy option is to use our web installer.
-This script can be found on our `server installation page here. <https://nextcloud.com/install/#instructions-server>`_
+This script can be found on our `server installation page here. <https://cyfr.space/install/#instructions-server>`_

-The script checks the dependencies, downloads Nextcloud from the official server, unpacks it with the right permissions and the right user account.
-Finally, you will be redirected to the Nextcloud installer.
+The script checks the dependencies, downloads cyfrSpaces from the official server, unpacks it with the right permissions and the right user account.
+Finally, you will be redirected to the cyfrSpaces installer.
 Here a quick how-to:

 1. Get the file from the installation page
 2. Upload setup-nextcloud.php to your web space
 3. Point your web browser to setup-nextcloud.php on your webspace
 4. Follow the instructions and configure Nextcloud
-5. Login to your newly created Nextcloud instance!
+5. Login to your newly created cyfrSpaces instance!

-.. note:: that the installer uses the same Nextcloud version as available for the built in updater in Nextcloud.
+.. note:: that the installer uses the same cyfrSpaces version as available for the built in updater in Nextcloud.
 After a major release it can take up to a month before it becomes available through the web installer and the updater.
 This is done to spread the deployment of new major releases out over time.